DeepNandre/Deep/README.md

 ### Hello Folks! 👋

-I am a junior year B.Tech CSE student with a strong interest in DevOps.
-I am skilled at Cloud computing and also have a significant interest in
+I am a 3rd year B.Tech CSE student with a strong interest in DevOps.
+I am skilled at Cloud computing and also have a significant interest in Information Security.

-Information Security.

 Languages Known: Python, C++, Java, SQL